 Halogen bulbs are a little more efficient at about 14 lumens per watt.
 Fluorescent bulbs, such as a 48” T12, put out 2,600 lumens on only 40w.
 That equates to about 65 lumens per watt.
 Not too bad, right?
 Well, there are some drawbacks to be aware of.

-Since the light is evenly distributed around the entire 360 degrees of the bulb, we're forced to rely on fixtures that reflect half the light back to the desired direction.
+Since the light from halogen sources is evenly distributed around the entire 360 degrees of the bulb, we're forced to rely on fixtures that reflect half the light back to the desired direction.
 When you combine these reflection losses with the quick depreciation of light output, the end result is only about 30% of the output hitting the intended surface when using fluorescent bulbs.
 This puts the real world light output back down around 20-25 lumens/watt.
 Additionally, the mercury content of fluorescent bulbs makes them a real safety hazard if a bulb breaks.

-LED fixtures, on the other hand, are uniquely capable of delivering a specific wavelength of light at an efficiency of over 100 lumens per watt, with no UV rays or mercury to worry about.
+LED devices, on the other hand, are uniquely capable of delivering a specific wavelength of light at an efficiency of over 100 lumens per watt, with no UV rays or mercury to worry about.
 There are no fragile bulbs to break and the average life is about 25 times that of incandescent bulbs and 2.5 times fluorescent bulbs.
 LEDs are the best way to deliver the specific wavelength and intensity of red light in order to get the optimum cellular response and corresponding health benefits.

 So Which Red Light Therapy Device Should You Choose?

 There are so many red light devices on the market that it can be quite confusing to know which one to purchase.
 There are many factors to consider, but ultimately the effectiveness of the red light boils down to just a few: the wavelength and the amount of energy delivered to the skin surface.